Cmorgan21/notenet/README.md

 These fonts are sourced from [Google Fonts](https://fonts.google.com/).

-**DM Sans** is a modern and highly legible font.
+**Cabin** is a modern and highly legible font.
 Its clean, geometric design offers exceptional clarity and readability, making it accessible to a wide audience.
-DM Sans also gives a very sophisticated look and makes the website look professional
+This also gives a very sophisticated look and makes the website look professional.
+This is used for the Navigation Menu

-**Lobster** adds a touch of elegance and uniqueness to the design.
-Its playful and cursive style provides a distinctive look that enhances the overall aesthetic appeal of the platform.
+**Arimo** This provides a distinctive, but simplistic look that enhances the overall aesthetic appeal of the platform.

 #### Imagery